 Beginning at 5pm on the Sunday afternoon, the team tackled the 3 Peaks challenge, walking a total of 26 horizontal miles, climbed through 3000m and drove over 440 miles between the peaks, raising upwards of £1500 in the process.
 The weather generally treated us well, apart from the snow, ice and very poor visibility they found awaiting at the top of Ben Nevis.

-The monies raised went to the famous Manchester Based Christie Hospital who carry out great works, alongside the NHS in the field of cancer care.
+The monies raised went to the famous Manchester-based Christie Hospital which carries out great work, alongside the NHS in the field of cancer care.

 The challenge was completed within the 24 hour target and I was really pleased with the way in which we all rallied around together.
-Looking back the training we all put in was invaluable, but as with all things, looking back, a few more hours on the Moors of Lancashire would not have gone amiss.
+Looking back the training we all put in was invaluable, but in hindsight, as with all things, a few more hours on the moors of Lancashire would not have gone amiss.

-We are already planning for next year’s expedition which will probably be along the same lines, but with a few extra twists to make it even more challenging.
-We are currently thinking of undertaking the 5 Peaks Challenge in 36 hours which encompasses the Yorkshire 3 Peaks followed by Scafell Pike and Mount Snowdon.
+We are already planning for next year’s challenge, which will probably be along the same lines, but with a few extra twists to make it even more challenging.
+We are currently thinking of undertaking the 5 Peaks Challenge in 36 hours which encompasses the Yorkshire 3 Peaks followed by Scafell Pike and Mount Snowdon.”